FarzanHajian/DirectMapper/README.md

 }
 ```

-We can use DirectMapper to make clones (shallow copies) or view model objects from our product objects.
+We can use DirectMapper to make clones (shallow copies) of view model objects from our product objects.

 ```csharp
 using FarzanHajian.DirectMapper;